Skip to content

 Teaching & Curriculum

-I've spent the last few years building curriculum — for undergraduates, K-5 learners, and wellness educators.
-The discipline is the same as product design: information architecture, learner outcomes, accessibility, and iteration with feedback.
-I treat syllabi as living systems.
-I author master course shells the way I'd author a design system.
+I've spent the last few years building curriculum—for undergraduates, K-5 learners, and wellness educators.
+The craft draws on the same tools as good design: information architecture, learner outcomes, accessibility, and iteration with feedback.
+I treat syllabi as living ecosystems—attentive to the learners who move through them, iterative, never finished.

 Statement